Confession (religion)

-Confession, in many religions, is the acknowledgment of one's wrong thoughts and actions (sins).
-This may occur directly to a god, to fellow people, or to a person acting as a mediator for a god.
+Confession, in many religions, is the acknowledgment of sinful thoughts and actions.
+This is performed directly to a deity or to fellow people.

 It is often seen as a required action of repentance and a necessary precursor to penance and atonement.
 It often leads to reconciliation and forgiveness.

 Christianity

-Catholicism
+Latin Catholicism

+In Catholic Church teaching, the Sacrament of Penance is the method by which individuals confess any sins they have committed after their baptism; these sins are then absolved by God through the administration of a priest, who assigns an act of penance.
+To validly receive absolution, the penitent must make a sincere sacramental confession of all known mortal sins not yet confessed to a priest and pray an act of contrition (a genre of prayers) that expresses both motives for sorrow and the resolve not to sin again.

-In Catholic teaching, the Sacrament of Penance is the method of the Church by which individual men and women confess sins committed after baptism and have them absolved by God through the administration of a priest.
-The Catholic rite, obligatory at least once a year for serious sin, is usually conducted within a confessional box, booth or reconciliation room.
-This sacrament is known by many names, including penance, reconciliation and confession.
-While official Church publications usually refer to the sacrament as "Penance", "Reconciliation" or "Penance and Reconciliation", many clergy and laypeople continue to use the term "Confession" in reference to the Sacrament.
+In the Latin Church, it is obligatory at least once a year for serious sins, is usually conducted within a confessional box, booth, or reconciliation room.
+This sacrament is known by many names, including penance, reconciliation, and confession.
+While official Church publications usually refer to the sacrament as "penance", "reconciliation", or "penance and reconciliation", many clergy and laypeople continue to use the term "confession" when referring to the sacrament.